 —Signing (with confidentiality)

-The MIHF encrypts the Service Specific TLVs with MIGSK, and generates the Security TLV.
+The MIHF encrypts the MIH Service Specific TLVs or fragment with MIGSK, and generates the Security TLV.
 The MIHF selects a certification serial number and generates CERT_SERIAL_NUMBER from the certification serial number.
 Then, the MIHF computes the SIGNATURE_DATA of the Signature TLV from the MIH Header, the Source MIHF Identifier TLV, the Destination MIHF Identifier TLV, the SAID TLV, the Security TLV, and the Type, Length and Value fields of the Signature TLV excluding the SIGNATURE_DATA.

 Note: If the MIH PDU is protected through a GKB-generated MIH SA, the signature TLV shall not include the SEQUENCE_NUMBER.